weekendcc/Dataset_SL3D_BF/README.md

 Two deep learning paths: SF_AP and SF_ND

-### result2pc
-Open dl_output_recon.m with MATLAB and run, it will read phase file, convert phase into a pointCloud and show.

-You can change the paths with your own need or just run it as an example.

 ### Dataset
 If you would like the full dataset, please click [here](https://cloud.tsinghua.edu.cn/published/dataset_sl3d_bf/) or URL below and contact the corresponding author to obtain the unzip password.